marcomacchia99/TIAGo_Object_Grasping/README.md

 q = R.from_matrix(results.detected_objects[0].rotation).as_quat()
 ```

-Finally we ended up the node with the publishers to the '/sofar/target_pose/relative' and the '/sofar/target_pose/relative/stamped' for the Pose and PoseStamped topic for rispectively publish the correct relative position of the coordinate frame of the object with respect to the robot camera frame and the other was used to visualize it on RViz to have an extra feedback.
+Finally we ended up the node with the publishers to the '/sofar/target_pose/relative' and the '/sofar/target_pose/relative/stamped' for the Pose and PoseStamped topic for respectively publish the correct relative position of the coordinate frame of the object with respect to the robot camera frame and the other was used to visualize it on RViz to have an extra feedback.

 Object change of coordinates to base frame
 -------